Mike Ladd (poet)

 Mike Ladd (born 1959) is an Australian poet and radio presenter.

 Mike Ladd was born in Berkeley, California while his Australian parents were living and working in the United States, but he returned to Australia when he was one year old, and grew up in the Adelaide Hills.
 Ladd began writing poetry at a very young age, but took it up seriously while he was at the University of Adelaide, studying English and Philosophy.
 He graduated with a Bachelor of Arts in 1979.
 He then joined a new wave rock band called "The Lounge" as a singer and lyricist, and later travelled and worked in Europe and Africa.
 Returning to Australia, in 1983 he joined the Australian Broadcasting Corporation in Adelaide, working as a sound engineer and then as a producer.
 In 1987, he married the artist Cathy Brooks, and they have two children.
 Mike Ladd was the founding producer of Poetica, a weekly program of poetry broadcast on ABC Radio National.
 Poetica was first broadcast in February 1997 and continued until February 2015.

 Influenced by the poetry of the Greek Anthology, the ancient Chinese and Japanese poets, Robert Frost, the European Minimalists and Nazim Hikmet, Ladd's poetry often combines natural elements with the suburban and industrial.
 He has collaborated with other artists and musicians, making poems for audio, film and installation works.
 He is the author of several video poems, including Seaweed, The Fall, Zoo After Dark, and The Eye of the Day.

 His first book, The Crack in the Crib, focussed on childhood and suburbia.
 His second book, Picture's Edge, concentrated on geographical and social edges, the marginalised, and displaced.
 In Close to Home he celebrated the intimate joys and sorrows of family life, and in Rooms and Sequences he explored power games, politics and injustice in the wider world.
 Transit, published in 2007, observes key transitional moments in life as well as physical journeys.

-In 2005 and 2006 Mike worked with the NBC in Papua New Guinea, developing a radio serial in Tok Pidgin called "Kunai Strit".
+In 2005 and 2006, Ladd worked with the NBC in Papua New Guinea, developing a radio serial in Tok Pidgin called "Kunai Strit".
 Funded by AusAID, the serial was designed to help fight the spread of HIV/AIDS.

-In 2006 Mike Ladd was awarded the Barbara Hanrahan fellowship and was a guest of Venezuela's World Poetry Festival.
+In 2006, Ladd was awarded the Barbara Hanrahan fellowship and was a guest of Venezuela's World Poetry Festival.